rsdoiel/antenna/archives/2024/science_and_technology_2024.43.md

 ## Linux admin asked savvy scientist for IT help and the boffin blew it

-date: 2024-10-21, updated: 2024-10-21, from: The Register (UK I.T.
+date: 2024-10-21, updated: 2024-10-22, from: The Register (UK I.T.
 News)

 <h4>In science, every day is about testing hypotheses.
-Such as: &#39;You did what to the network?&#39;</h4> <p><strong>Who, Me?</strong>  Welcome, gentle reader, to another exciting week at the coalface of tech and therefore the anticipation of five joyous productive days ahead and a fresh edition of Who, Me? – <em>The Register</em>&#39;s reader-contributed tales of tech gone awry.…</p>
+Such as: &#39;plugging this thing in here is OK, right?&#39;</h4> <p><strong>Who, Me?</strong>  Welcome, gentle reader, to another exciting week at the coalface of tech and therefore the anticipation of five joyous productive days ahead and a fresh edition of Who, Me? – <em>The Register</em>&#39;s reader-contributed tales of tech gone awry.…</p>

 <br>